ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 Execute Test Application
 /////////////////////////
-Now we will test the darshanConnector with Darshan's example "mpi-io-test.c" code by setting the following environment variables, ``cd`` to ``darshan/darshan-test/regression/test-cases`` and executing this application.
+Now we will test the darshanConnector with Darshan's example "mpi-io-test.c" code by setting the following environment variables:

 .. code-block:: RST